markus wernitznig is the csm grad set to make waves | read | i-D

 How did you create the prints in your graduate collection?

-The abstract prints are actually the results of light experiments, inspired by the unfinished film L'Enfer, that I conducted.
-I melted two different layers of specially made polyethylene through heat and welded colourful chiffon and organza into it.
+The abstract prints are actually the results of light experiments (inspired by the unfinished film L'Enfer) that I conducted.
+I melted two different layers of specially made polyethylene through heat and welded colorful chiffon and organza into it.
 By using this experimental process, you can't really predict the results.
 There's an excessive amount of trial and error involved.

 Why did you decide to move to London at the age of 15?